 Diet

-Choose a high-quality food that is adapted to their life stage (like Canine Choice Super Premium for dogs and Feline Choice for cats – both natural recipes adapted to the needs of older pets).
-Senior formulas have been created with the nutritional needs of older dogs and cats in mind, so they generally have fewer calories and include ingredients high in fibre, antioxidants and Omega-3 fats.
+Senior formulas have been created with the nutritional needs of older dogs and cats in mind, so they tend to have fewer calories and include ingredients high in fibre, antioxidants and omega-3 fatty acids.

 Oral health

-A simple dental care routine can prevent plaque formation, gum disease and loss of teeth, all common in older pets.
-Some people may find the idea of brushing their pet’s teeth silly, but getting them used to this habit since they’re little is hugely beneficial.
-Chew toys and dental treats can also help maintain their teeth and gums healthy in addition to brushing.
+Some people may find the idea of brushing their pet’s teeth silly, but getting them used to this habit from a young age can be hugely beneficial.
+Chew toys and dental treats can also help support oral health and keep teeth and gums healthy, but they should be viewed as additional support rather than a substitute for brushing.

 Mobility